Rockncoder/github-stars-material-base/README.md

 by @therockncoder aka Troy Miles

 github-stars-material-base
 Learn to build good Angular apps by pinging the GitHub Search API.
-This is a learning project I use to teach Angular, Angular Material and Angular Unit Testing.
-This is skeleton of the app designed to teach Angular Material.
+GitHub Stars is a learning project I use to teach Angular, Angular Material and Angular Unit Testing.
+This skeleton app is designed to teach adding UI with either Angular Material or Material Design Lite.

 Other topics I teach:
 * JavaScript